Guide to deliverability. Basics of email (SPAM) filters

-Look, even if you’re not a spammer by definition, inbox providers are working very hard on allowing only relevant emails to go through to the inbox.
-After all, if a particular inbox sorts the emails in a way that is irrelevant to you, you’re more than likely to switch to their competitor that will do the job correctly.
+Look, even if you’re not a spammer by definition, inbox providers are working very hard on allowing only relevant emails to go through to your inbox.
+After all, if a particular inbox sorts your emails inconveniently, you’re more than likely to switch to their competitor that will do the job correctly.

-In rare scenarios, spam filters can trigger even if you’re sending legit content to people that subscribed to your emails
+In rare scenarios, spam filters can be triggered even if you’re emailing people that subscribed to your emails.

 As you already could’ve guessed – this is what this post will be about – email filters.

-We should to note that this post was inspired by the Mailerlite Spamhaus incident.
+We should note that this post was inspired by the Mailerlite Spamhaus incident.
 In essence, it was a failure to uphold their IP reputation by letting illicit senders use their system.
-That meant that even legit email marketers were identified as spam and their emails went to the spam section of the inbox.
-Since Mailerlite has a lot of customers, that hurt a lot of businesses.
+That meant that even legit email marketers were sometimes mistakenly identified as spammers and their emails went to the spam section of the inbox.
+And since Mailerlite has a lot of customers, that hurt a lot of businesses.

 But more on that later.
 Let’s get acquainted with email filters.